 Completely perplexed as to the cause of this mystery illness, her doctors in Minneapolis referred her to the Mayo Clinic in Rochester, Minnesota.
 Stumping physicians in numerous specialty groups over several months, she eventually received a diagnosis of Dysautonomia, specifically Postural Orthostatic Tachycardia Syndrome (POTS), a disease caused by damage to the Autonomic Nervous System which controls all of the automatic activities of the body (including breathing, blood pressures, heart rate, and body temperature).
 Later it was determined by physicians at the National Institutes of Health (NIH) that the cause of the random fever episodes was a rare Autoinflammatory Periodic Fever Syndrome.

 In 2012, Dr. Stenehjem developed a constant headache and sore throat, associated with extreme fatigue.
 In addition, minor neurological symptoms she had experienced for years, began to dramatically worsen.
-After two years of feeling this way, she was diagnosed with a Chronic Epstein-Barr Virus (essentially chronic mononucleosis) and Lyme disease.
+She was diagnosed with and began treatment for Chronic Activated Epstein-Barr Virus (essentially chronic mononucleosis) and Lyme disease.
+Later she began treatment for Mast Cell Activation Syndrome (MCAS) and Mold Toxicity, which are often found in connection with chronic viral activation and Lyme disease.